 The Worm’s Raiment

-The The Worm's Raiment set reduces the cost of Magicka abilities by 4% for you and your groupmates.
+The Worm’s Raiment set increases your Magicka Recovery by 145 for you and your groupmates.
 It’s one of the best sets that a healer can wear to help your group’s Magicka sustain and will be better than Hollowfang in hectic fights where your group isn’t stacked.
 This set always needs to be active on both bars.

 The Z’en’s Redress set applies a debuff for 20 seconds to any enemies that you light attack.
 Debuffed enemies will take increased damage from your entire group for every single target DoT ability that you put on them, 1% per DoT, up to 5 dots for a maximum of 5% increased damage taken.
 This set can be used either front or back bar only, or on both bars successfully.
 Because the debuff lasts for so long, it’s very easy to use as a back-bar set.

-The Healing Mage set activates when you use an AoE healing ability, you reduce the Weapon Damage of all enemies within 10 meters by 430 for 3 seconds.
-Though the tooltip says, “Weapon Damage,” it essentially means “Power,” and that it decreases all damage done by affected enemies.
-This is a great set for progression groups.
+The Healing Mage set activates when you use an AoE healing ability, you reduce the Weapon/ Spell Damage of all enemies within 10 meters by 215 for 3 seconds.
 It’s best to have it active on both bars at all times due to its extremely short duration.

 (Perfect) Vestment of Olorime

-The Perfect Vestment of Olorime set activates when you’re in combat, casting abilities that leave an AoE on the ground will create a circle at the target area for 10 seconds, which “ticks” once every second.
-Groupmates (including yourself) who receive a tick in the circle will receive Major Courage for 30 seconds.
-Standing in the circle will refresh the duration per each tick.
-Allies can leave the circle and will maintain the buff for the full 30 seconds.
 As soon as they enter the circle again, the buff’s duration will refresh.
-This can affect 12 allies at a time.
+This can affect 6 allies at a time.
 This is an essential set for all healers to have as it is the most reliable source of Major Courage in the game, and because Major Courage is an incredibly powerful damage boost.
 You can successfully run it on both bars, or back or front bar only.
 If you cannot get the Perfect version of this set, the Imperfect version is still perfectly suitable.
 You can effectively use this as a back bar set.

 The Earthgore set activates when you heal yourself or an ally who is under 50% health, you will summon a large healing AoE around them.
-This AoE will both remove all previously placed enemy effects in the area, and heal an ally in the area every second over 6 seconds, for a total of 34500 health—in other words this is a 6-second AoE HoT which ticks for 5750 health per second.
+This AoE will both remove all previously placed enemy effects in the area, and heal an ally in the area every second over 6 seconds, for a total of 29700 health—in other words this is a 6-second AoE HoT which ticks every second.
 It is not limited to healing only the first ally it procs on; rather, it is a smart heal which will select the lowest health ally within its radius.
-It has a cooldown of 35 seconds, so while it is powerful, its use is situational.
+It has a cooldown of 20 seconds, so while it is powerful, its use is situational.

 The Nightflame set activates when you heal yourself or an ally, you have a 10% chance to summon a 5-meter healing AoE at the target area for 6 seconds which heals you and your allies within its radius once per second.
 It has a 10 second cooldown.